buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         Any other output from the step (logfiles, status strings, URLs, etc.) is the responsibility of the ``run`` method.

         Subclasses should override this method.
-        Do *not* call :py:meth:`finished` or :py:meth:`failed` from this method.

-    .. py:method:: start()

-        :returns: ``None`` or :data:`~buildbot.process.results.SKIPPED`,
-            optionally via a Deferred.

-        Begin the step.
-        BuildSteps written before Buildbot-0.9.0 often override this method instead of :py:meth:`run`, but this approach is deprecated.

-        When the step is done, it should call :py:meth:`finished`, with a result -- a constant from :mod:`buildbot.process.results`.
-        The result will be handed off to the :py:class:`~buildbot.process.build.Build`.

-        If the step encounters an exception, it should call :meth:`failed` with a Failure object.

-        If the step decides it does not need to be run, :meth:`start` can return the constant :data:`~buildbot.process.results.SKIPPED`.
-        In this case, it is not necessary to call :meth:`finished` directly.

-    .. py:method:: finished(results)

-        :param results: a constant from :mod:`~buildbot.process.results`

-        A call to this method indicates that the step is finished and the build should analyze the results and perhaps proceed to the next step.
-        The step should not perform any additional processing after calling this method.
-        This method must only be called from the (deprecated) :py:meth:`start` method.

-    .. py:method:: failed(failure)

-        :param failure: a :class:`~twisted.python.failure.Failure` instance

-        Similar to :meth:`finished`, this method indicates that the step is finished, but handles exceptions with appropriate logging and diagnostics.

-        This method handles :exc:`BuildStepFailed` specially, by calling ``finished(FAILURE)``.
-        This provides subclasses with a shortcut to stop execution of a step by raising this failure in a context where :meth:`failed` will catch it.
-        This method must only be called from the (deprecated) :py:meth:`start` method.

     .. py:method:: interrupt(reason)